Estimated reading time: 5 minutes

 The existence and influence of information and communications technology (ICT) are no longer foreign, but rather universal in our society nowadays.
-ICT competence is needed both in daily life interactions and in professional growth fields, such as information security, intelligent machines, environmental technology, devices and services.
-ICT is hence the most important growth-promoting technological competence in almost every field.
-In Finland, studying ICT can prepare students with knowledge and skills in technological fields including electronics, embedded systems, programming, telecommunications and information networks.
+ICT competence is needed both in daily life interactions and in professional growth fields, such as information security, intelligent machines, environmental technology, devices, and services.
+As a result, ICT is an essential component of daily life interactions and the most important growth-promoting technological competence in almost every field.
+In Finland, studying ICT can prepare students with knowledge and skills in technological fields including electronics, embedded systems, programming, telecommunications, and information networks.

 Finland, a pioneer of ICT and the Industrial Internet